 Newborn brain damage can be the result of many different kinds of negligence or carelessness by medical professionals, including:

-Medical malpractice happens when a doctor or nurse does not take care of the mother or baby during labor and delivery, and afterwards.
+Medical malpractice happens when a doctor or nurse does not take care of the mother or baby during labor and delivery, and afterward.
 Something as “simple” as misreading the medical chart could be medical malpractice because it can have catastrophic effects that cause newborn brain damage.
 Other types of medical malpractice include more serious actions or failures, such as not monitoring mother and baby or failing to recognize problems during the delivery that cause brain damage to the newborn.

-If labor continues for too long, a baby can suffer from lack of oxygen that causes brain damage.
+If labor continues for too long, a baby can suffer from a lack of oxygen that causes brain damage.
 Lack of oxygen can cause serious and permanent brain damage, and can even result in death.
-If a doctor or other medical professional does not take steps necessary to speed up the birth process, this can cause newborn brain damage.
-Also, if a doctor waits too long to move a mother to C-section rather than a vaginal delivery, a brain damaged newborn baby might be born.
+If a doctor or other medical professional does not take the steps necessary to speed up the birth process, this can cause newborn brain damage.
+Also, if a doctor waits too long to move a mother to C-section rather than a vaginal delivery, a brain-damaged newborn baby might be born.

 When a doctor uses forceps or vacuum extraction to try to lower a baby into the correct position for a vaginal birth, he must be careful not to put too much pressure on the baby’s head.
-If he applies too much pressure, or pulls too forcefully, he can cause a skull fracture that causes permanent brain damage to your child.
+If he applies too much pressure or pulls too forcefully, he can cause a skull fracture that causes permanent brain damage to your child.

 Newborn babies have very delicate skulls.
 If a nurse drops a newborn immediately after delivery, or anytime while at the hospital, it can cause a skull fracture and newborn brain damage.

 A baby who suffers brain damage may have any number of medical problems and conditions, including cerebral palsy, epilepsy, and autism.
-In addition, brain damaged newborns may have serious cognitive limitations.
+In addition, brain-damaged newborns may have serious cognitive limitations.
 Many of these conditions are caused because the baby does not have enough oxygen during the labor and delivery process.
 Cerebral palsy and these other conditions last a lifetime and can make a child physically or mentally dependent upon their caregivers forever.
 They also often expensive medical equipment and care.
 Some other conditions caused by newborn brain damage are less severe and a child can recover.